aakshmn/ratmap/README.md

   - Enclose values in double quotes (") to include commas or spaces within a single value.
   - Example: `"PBS, 1X"` will be treated as a single value.
 - **Visualization Usage:**
-  - Use visualization mode to quickly identify patterns or errors in your plate layout.
+  - The automatic color-coding helps quickly identify patterns or errors in your plate layout
-  - Toggle between different metadata layers while in visualization mode to compare different parameters.
+  - Use keyboard shortcuts to rapidly switch between metadata layers for comparing different parameters
-  - The color-coding helps identify missing values or outliers in your data.
+  - Color gradients make it easy to spot missing values or outliers in your data
+  - The immediate visual feedback helps verify correct metadata assignment
 - **Save Your Work:**
   - Use the Save button frequently to prevent data loss, especially during long mapping sessions.
   - Downloaded save files can be shared with colleagues for collaborative work.